marcpanu/grocery-list-v1/docs/user-guide.md

 - **Improved Meal Editing**: Click directly on meal cards to view recipe details, or use the edit button to modify meal settings without changing the recipe details
 - **Recipe Scalability**: Mark recipes that require exact measurements as non-scalable to prevent conversion errors
 - **Serving Size Adjustments**: Only adjust serving sizes for scalable recipes to maintain recipe integrity

+### Template Management
+- **Create Templates**: Save frequently used meal plans as templates
+- **Template Application**: When applying templates, choose between:
+  - Overwrite: Replace all meals in the target week
+  - Merge: Add template meals while keeping existing ones
+- **Previous Weeks**: Use past weeks as templates for new weeks
+- **Template Organization**: Delete unused templates to keep your list manageable

 ## Keyboard Shortcuts